 Cluster is proud of its track record and can boast the following results:

 - Creating relationships that endure.
 More than 80% of Cluster students and tutors return to the program each year.
 Recently, that retention rate was even better: 87% for students and 82% for tutors.
-On average, a Cluster student stays with the program for four years.
+On average, a Cluster student stays with the program for three years and a Cluster tutor stays for four years.

 - Improving reading skills.
-Cluster has a focus on literacy and assesses students’ reading levels twice a year.
-At the end of the 2016-17 tutoring year, 67% of Cluster students had made progress in reading of a year or more, up from 62% the previous year.
+Cluster has a focus on literacy and assesses students’ fluency and/or vocabulary levels twice a year.
+At the end of the 2018-19 tutoring year, 80% of Cluster students had made progress in fluency, and over half improved their vocabulary skills.

 - College attendance.
-Graduates of Cluster Tutoring have gone on to a variety of community colleges and four-year institutions: Beloit College, Cornell College, Eastern Michigan University, Johnson & Wales University, Beloit College, Morehouse College, Tufts University, Tuskegee University, University of Illinois at Chicago, University of Illinois at Urbana-Champaign, and Wright Community College.
+Graduates of Cluster Tutoring have gone on to a variety of community colleges and four-year institutions: Beloit College, Eastern Michigan University, Johnson & Wales University, Morehouse College, Tufts University, Tuskegee University, University of Illinois at Chicago, and the University of Illinois at Urbana-Champaign.

 - Awards received.
 Cluster Tutoring has been a recipient of the Thomas A. Demetrio Award of Excellence from Lawyers Lend-a-Hand to Youth and the Sun-Times Literacy Award.